 What does intimacy without Conversation feel like?
 CRAP.
 I think it’s the fault of Modern Romance.
-It is filled with sex but there is no emotional intimacy left.
-We have abundant people to have sex with, and rarely anyone to talk to.
+It is filled with physical intimacy but there is no emotional intimacy left.
+We have abundant people to sleep with, and rarely anyone to talk to.
 We are not looking for partners, but mere validation.
 Are we Good Enough?
 Will I be accepted?
-Some of these complex emotions and millennial confusions are explored in Shithouse written, directed, produced, and acted by Cooper Raiff.
+Some of these complex emotions and millennial confusions are explored in “Shithouse” written, directed, produced, and acted by Cooper Raiff.

 The narrative follows two introverts but with different personalities.
 Alex is an inhabitant.
 He wouldn’t dare step out of his comfort zone to make friends.
 Due to which, he has shelved himself.
 He hates parties, doesn’t talk to strangers or makes an effort to be cheerful.
 He isn’t egoistic, just shy because he is conscious that people might not be interested in him or think he is weird.
 Though, he doesn’t look out for their validation and has accepted his self-consciousness.
 It is the sole reason he misses his home and particularly his mom because she is the only person he talks to.

 Another shy and lonely teenager in the dorm is Maggie Hill (Dylan Gelula).
 Maggie is in the same school as Alex but they aren’t friends.
 They just sometimes meet in the corridor, doorway or parties.
 However, the interaction is subtle and regular.
 Maggie has her share of friends, three girls from the school and a turtle in an aquarium.
 What differentiates Maggie from Alex is her yearning for acceptability.
 She wants to be liked and thus, she is looking for validation.
 Why? (we will discuss later).